archiecarrot123/gimp-sticker/README.md

 # gimp-sticker

-This repository contains standard stickers of the GIMP logo
+This repository contains standard stickers of the GIMP logo.

+These stickers were ironically made using Inkscape.